Misterblue/misterblue.github.io/_posts/2017-05-29-simplifying-regions.md

 3D renderers will Z-order transparent meshes but do not depth order the individual triangles within a mesh;

-The above scene rebuild was mesh-centric.
-That is, the meshes were merged without thought to what they belonged to (other than static and non-static).
+The above scene rebuild is mesh-centric.
+That is, the meshes are merged without thought as to what they belonged to (other than static and non-static).
 Since these scenes have many duplicated meshes (the bushes scattered around the scenes), another approach would be to use mesh instancing to reduce draws.
 This technique will be explored next.